kevinstl/minikube-easy/README.md

 # Minikube Easy

-[Minikube](https://github.com/kubernetes/minikube) is a collection of bash scripts and templates that simplify the installation of minikube and local development infrastructure.
+Minikube Easy is a collection of bash scripts and templates that simplify the installation of minikube and local development infrastructure.

-Minikube is a great initiative for running [kubernetes](https://github.com/kubernetes/kubernetes) on your local workstation presumably for developing locally.
+[Minikube](https://github.com/kubernetes/minikube) is a great initiative for running [kubernetes](https://github.com/kubernetes/kubernetes) on your local workstation presumably for developing locally.
 While kubernetes and minikube are under constant development this project aims to ensure a stable development environment using minikube.

 ### Key Features

-* Installation of minikube, [hyperkit](https://github.com/moby/hyperkit), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) and development tools via one-line shell commands.
+* Installation of minikube, [hyperkit](https://github.com/moby/hyperkit), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) and development tools via one-liner shell commands.
 * Jenkins installation pre-configured with plugins required for builds and deployments using [Spring Cloud Pipelines](https://cloud.spring.io/spring-cloud-pipelines/).
 * [Cockpit](https://cockpit-project.org/) installation to simplify interaction with kubernetes.
 * Simple installation of [Artifactory](https://jfrog.com/artifactory/) to support most artifact repository requirements.
-* One-line installation of all development tools required for local development and deployment into minikube.
+* One-liner installation of all development tools required for local development and deployment into minikube.

 The scripts provided are confirmed to work on **macOS** High Sierra Version 10.13.5.